-We have audited the accompanying balance sheets of Vical Incorporated (the "Company") as of December 31, 2005 and 2004, and the related statements of operations, stockholders' equity and comprehensive loss, and cash flows for the years then ended.
+We have audited the accompanying balance sheet of Vical Incorporated (the "Company") as of December 31, 2006, and the related statements of operations, stockholders' equity and comprehensive loss, and cash flows for the year then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.